A framework for the local information dynamics of distributed computation in complex systems: Importance of coherent computation

-Our interpretation of coherence as meaning a logical spatiotemporal relationship between local values suggests that it may be measured via the autocorrelation within profiles of each of their local information dynamics.
-Table \ref{table:correlations} shows for example the autocorrelation for local transfer entropy values $t(i,j=1,n,k=16)$ separated by 1 step in time and 1 step to the right in space.
-The separation for the autocorrelation here is the same as the interval across which the local transfer entropy is measured.
-Notice that the rules exhibiting particles (110, 54 and 18) display the highest correlation values here, since coherent particles exhibit spatiotemporal correlation in the direction of particle motion.
-Similar results are observed for $t(i,j=-1,n,k=16)$ with autocorrelation over 1 step in time and 1 step to the left in space.
-Again, this observation is a useful heuristic, and parallels the above observations regarding the proportion of average transfer entropy values.

 Coherence may also be interpreted as a logical relationship \textit{between} profiles of the individual local information dynamics (as three axes of complexity) rather than only within them.
-To investigate this possibility, \fig{stateSpaceDiagrams} plots state-space diagrams of the local apparent transfer entropy for $j=1$ versus local active information storage, while \fig{stateSpaceDiagrams-Sep} plots the local separable information versus local active information storage for several CA rules.
-Each point in these diagrams represents the local values of each measure at one spatiotemporal point, thereby generating a complete state-space for the CA. Such state-space diagrams are known to provide insights into structure that are not visible when examining either metric in isolation; for example, in examining structure in classes of systems (such as logistic maps) by plotting average excess entropy versus entropy rate while changing a system parameter \cite{feld08}.
+To investigate this possibility, \figu{stateSpaceDiagrams} plots state-space diagrams of the local apparent transfer entropy for $j=1$ versus local active information storage (after \cite{liz10d}).
+Each point in these diagrams represents the local values of each measure at one spatiotemporal point, thereby generating a complete state-space for the CA. Such state-space diagrams are known to provide insights into structure that are not visible when examining either measure in isolation; for example, in examining structure in classes of systems (such as logistic maps), \citet{feld08} demonstrate that plotting average excess entropy versus entropy rate (while changing a system parameter) reveals loci of the two which are not clear from observing either in isolation.
 Here however we are looking at structure \textit{within} a single system rather than across a class of systems.